 Selects the track that Rally should run.
-By default the geonames track is run.
 For more details on how tracks work, see adding tracks or the track reference. --track-path and --track-repository as well as --track are mutually exclusive.

 track-params

 With this parameter you can inject variables into tracks.
 The supported variables depend on the track and you should check the track JSON file to see which variables can be provided.